We sometimes get asked questions about the Force Lottery, so if you have any of the same or similar questions the below may help to explain.

 Q - If I ever want to leave the Lottery how can I do so?

 R - All you need do is ask us by email, but we really hope that you stay with us.
+There may be a delay in getting deductions stopped, however you will remain in the draw until they have ceased.

 Any more questions?